-An icebreaker is an activity, game, or event that is used to welcome and warm up the conversation among participants in a meeting, training class, team building session, or another event.
+An icebreaker is an activity, game, or event that is used to welcome attendees and warm up the conversation among participants in a meeting, training class, team building session, or another event.
 Any event that requires people to comfortably interact with each other and a facilitator is an opportunity to use an icebreaker.

-An effective icebreaker will warm up the conversation in your training class or meeting, reinforce the topic of the session, and ensure that participants enjoy their interaction and the session.
-When participants don’t know each other, the icebreaker will help them introduce themselves to the other participants.
+An effective icebreaker will warm up the conversation in your training class or meeting, reinforce the topic of the session, and ensure that participants enjoy their interaction and are engaged in the session.
+The icebreaker, used effectively, does break the proverbial ice in a meeting.

 When meeting participants do know each other or are participating in a regularly scheduled meeting, an icebreaker is still effective to warm up the conversation.
 In a mid-sized manufacturing company, participants in a department's scheduled weekly meetings took turns bringing an icebreaker to lead at the start of the meeting.

-3 Main Types of Ice Breakers
+3 Main Types of Icebreakers

 Three main types of icebreakers are used in these meetings.
 The first type of icebreaker is just for fun.
 When participants know each other, laughter and conversation generated by the icebreaker, warm up the group.
 When participants are strangers, the ice is broken and participants learn something about each other.

-Ice Breakers for Conversations
+Icebreakers for Conversations

 The second type of icebreaker introduces or segues into the topic of the training session or meeting.
 It might also generate laughter and conversation, but its clear purpose is to open up the topic of the session.

 For example, a Human Resources department wanted to find out why they took 3-4 months to replace an employee who resigned.
 They found this performance unacceptable and it did not meet the needs of their organization.

 The icebreaker activity encompassed a full meeting session during which they flow charted their entire hiring process as it existed at that moment.
 Since this was an immediate activity that everyone in the department could participate in, it served as its own icebreaker.

-A second example of an activity icebreaker is a commonly used approach to debriefing work events or activities.
-For example, a team met to debrief an employee team building event that is scheduled annually.
+The second example of an activity icebreaker is a commonly used approach to debriefing work events or activities.
+For example, a team met to debrief an employee team-building event that is scheduled annually.
 Instead of using an artificial icebreaker, their icebreaker was a brainstorming session about the event.

-Why Use an Ice Breaker
+Why Use an Icebreaker?

 They break down the barriers that exist inherently and by design in workplaces.
 These include the organization's hierarchy, organization chart, job titles, and various departmental entities.
-Following are reasons why you will want to consider using an icebreaker.
+Following are the reasons why you will want to consider using an icebreaker.

 - When participants know each other and you want to warm up and get the discussion flowing comfortably, an icebreaker is in order.

-- When participants know each other and work in different areas or departments, an icebreaker will break the ice that can occur between silos.
+- When participants know each other and work in different areas or departments, an icebreaker will break the ice that can occur between these silos.